Take some numbered cards; between ten and twenty should be enough

 First pass: compare the first two cards.
 Swap them if necessary.

 Second pass: compare the second and third cards.
-Swap them if necessary, and then compare the first two cards again, and swap if necessary.
+Swap them if necessary.
+Then compare and swap the first two cards again if necessary.

 Third pass: compare the third and fourth cards.
-Swap them if necessary, then compare second and third, swap if necessary, then compare first and second, then swap if necessary.
+Swap them if necessary.
+Then compare and swap second and third cards if necessary.
+Then compare and swap first and second cards if necessary.

 Continue in the same way for the rest of the pack.